nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

       1. Open `Coiote Device Management server`_.
       #.
 Click :guilabel:`Device inventory` tab in the top.
       #.
-Identify your device in the list and click on the anchor text corresponding to the device ID in the :guilabel:`Identity column`.
+Identify your device in the list and click on the anchor text corresponding to the device ID in the **Identity** column.
       #.
-Click on the Objects tab in the new menu to the left, just below :guilabel:`Dashboard`.
+Click the :guilabel:`Objects` tab in the new menu to the left, just below :guilabel:`Dashboard`.
       #.
 Identify one or more objects that you want to receive notifications from, and expand it by clicking on them.
       #.
 Identify one or more resources of the object that you want to track:

          * You can track either a single resource or all the resources of an object.
 It is recommended to track only the resources that are expected to change.
          * If you want to use the :ref:`sensor_module_lwm2m`, at least the Sensor Value resource must be tracked for all sensors enabled in the Sensor Module.

       #.
-Click on the :guilabel:`Value Tracking` button of the selected resource.
+Click the :guilabel:`Value Tracking` button of the selected resource.
       #.
 Select :guilabel:`Observe` or :guilabel:`Monitoring` from the dropdown menu.

          * Selecting :guilabel:`Observe` will only update the Value field of the resource when it receives a notification.
          * Selecting :guilabel:`Monitoring` will additionally create a graph of the logged datapoints.

       #.
-Click on :guilabel:`Limit data usage` to configure how often notifications are sent.
+Click :guilabel:`Limit data usage` to configure how often notifications are sent.

 Configuration options